Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 - train the model on the entire training set
 - make a 1-step prediction
-- compare the actual value from validation set at, actual(t), to predicted(t)
+- compare the actual value from validation set at actual(t), to predicted(t)
 - add the actual(t) value of the validation set to the training set
-- retrain the model on the training and repeat, until we have come to the end of the validation set
+- retrain the model on the training set and repeat, until we have come to the end of the validation set

 Through trial and error, I have found that large ARIMA values (like 7) result in a Convergence Error.
 If we reduce the number of lagged values to be included, we overcome this.